 Good day!

-This bug specifically in Windows 11 — on laptops with AMD processors, I noticed.
+This bug specifically on Windows 11 — on laptops with AMD processors, I've noticed.

 The Issue